Medmly20208/BreakBad/README.md

 # BreakBad
-show infos about Breaking Bad Character
+show infos about Breaking Bad Character such as Birthday , NickName